skip to content

 Q. Do I need to upload all the files I have for the submission of my manuscript?

 Yes, please upload the manuscript and any supplementary information can be added as separate files.
-Please also consider uploading any supporting data to Symplectic - more instuctions about how to do this can be found on the Research Data website.
+Please also consider uploading any supporting data to Symplectic - more instructions about how to do this can be found on the Research Data website.

 Q. Do I have to acknowledge the source of funding in Symplectic on submission?